whiteboxmodel/time-series/_posts/2024-03-01-data-preparation-for-stress-testing-model-part-1.md

 date: 2024-03-01
 ---

-Fed released stress testing scenarios, and I thought it was an interesting opportunity to try deep learning models to forecast with these scenarios.
+Fed released <a href="https://www.federalreserve.gov/supervisionreg/dfa-stress-tests-2024.htm">stress testing</a> scenarios, and I thought it was an interesting opportunity to try deep learning models to forecast with these scenarios.
 Particularly, sequence-to-sequence models are good candidates to use in this setting since both historical and scenario data are time series.

 The historical data is a quarterly time series of important macroeconomic variables, such as Treasury rates, GDP, etc. Fed provides two scenarios, base and severely adverse, which have the same time step and macroeconomic variables.